-operations during periods of favorable moisture content.
-This trail size ride-on vibratory roller beats a walk-behind any day, however for safe operation, the tread surface must be relatively smooth and level dry soil, so try to time compaction
+Moist soil will compact better than dry soil, so try to time compaction operations during periods of favorable moisture content.

+This trail size ride-on vibratory roller beats a walk-behind any day, however for safe operation, the tread surface must be relatively smooth and level from side to side.
+These will not work well with protruding roots or rocks.